Tinkoff/stapp/docs/core/createReducer.md

-# Reducer
+# `createReducer()`

+Creates a reducer on steroids.
 Reducer is a function that takes the previous state and an event and returns a new state.
-Reducers are created by [`createReducer`](/api/createReducer.html).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->